current Maryland license plate

 (except organizational member plates and military service plates)

 This page illustrates the various types of personal vehicle license plates currently or recently seen on the streets of Maryland, with the exception of organizational member plates and military service plates.
-Those plate types have now been moved to a separate page.
+Those plate types are addressed on a separate page.

 Latest noteworthy updates to this page